jt0dd/introvert/README.md

 ## Objective

 The outcome this library seeks to achieve is cutting-edge unhooking via plug-and-play static re-linking.
 To address the portability limitation created by static linking, Windows kernel and API DLLs should be stored into a database table corresponding to each release of the OS.
 A loader is embedded which, when executed on a target machine, calls back to the C2 server signaling the target OS version, which in turn sends the corresponding statically linked payload as a response.
-This approach, while sophisticated, removes any opportunity for the defender's endpoint sensors to track activity through OS API hooks.
+This approach, while sophisticated, removes any opportunity for the defender's endpoint sensors to defeat an unhooking attempt by hooking the DLLs on disk.